Why you must not read these translations

 Some critics cannot resist classifying Hölderlin as a Romantic poet, mainly I suppose because he lived in that era.
 In fact he had not much in common with his contemporaries, who binged with delight on Volkslieder, ballads, German antiquarianism, traditional rhymed verse forms, as well as yearning for the Infinite and so forth.
 Perhaps Hölderlin's reluctance to participate might have contributed to the indifferent reception of his published poetry, although you can find themes one might pertinently label "Romantic" in the Hyperion novel and Death of Empedocles play.

 What Hölderlin is about for me is developing ways of adapting and transporting Greek literature and religious culture into German poetry, which in his last and best creative phase resulted in the unrhymed, discursive, celebratory, hymnic writing which he learned from Pindar and cautiously adapted into his poems.
-Although formally the Hellenic inspiration dates back a half-century earlier in both German and English literatures, his is a unique accomplishment which doesn't happen convincingly or enduringly in other European literatures, and it is also what separates him from
+Although formally the Hellenic inspiration dates back a half-century earlier in both German and English literatures, his is a unique accomplishment which doesn't happen convincingly or enduringly in other European literatures, and it is also what separates him from the Romantic movement.
+Indeed you might even imagine the Late Hymns—including such poems as Mnemosyne and The Ister here translated— as breakthrough poems into postmodernity.

 “I love the smell of book ink in the morning.” – Umberto Eco